Vortitron/MiniDisplay/esphome/KitchenDetectorer/PIN_CONFIGURATION.md

 - Humidity displays with one decimal place (e.g., "65.5")
 - Screen 0 (Air Fryer) is automatically skipped when power is 0 or unavailable - only displays when air fryer is active
 - Air fryer power displays as whole watts (e.g., "1500" not "1500.5")
+- Screen 1 (Bio Office) now displays climate.bio_office_heat state and current temperature
+- Screen 2 (Hot Water) displays boiler temperature on the right side
 - Screen 9 (Calendar) is automatically skipped unless there's a relevant Felix or Isolde event
+- Screen 10 (Manifold) combines both loop and air temperatures on one screen with LED1 indicator
+- Screen 10 is automatically skipped unless manifold temperature sensors are available
 - Calibration order has been reversed: start with empty container and fill up (easier than removing beans)
+- Button 2 turns off all bio area lights and toggles bio_office climate between heat and off
+- All button presses use area-based light.turn_off for better control across multiple devices
-- Bio temperature now displays with °C suffix on screen 1
+- LED1 indicates manifold temperature screen (screen 10)
+- LED2 indicates Bio Office screen (screen 1) to match Button 2
+- LED5 indicates power price screen (screen 6)
+- LED6 lights up when any boiler heating relay is active
+- LED7 flashes based on Home Assistant alarm level with the same pattern as MiniDisplay
-- LED8 flashes continuously (500ms interval) whenever beans are low - provides persistent alert across all screens
+- LED8 flashes continuously (500ms interval) whenever beans are low
-- Button 1 (Key 0) controls Living Room, Button 2 (Key 1) controls Bio Office to match LED2 placement